by Texas Homesteader ~

 Honey Locust Trees – Perfect Firewood

 We have many Honey Locust Trees on our property.
-Those thorns are mean, let me tell ya!
-They’ll go right through a boot or even a tractor tire and can cause cattle to become lame.
+Those thorns will go right through a boot or even a tractor tire and can cause cattle to become lame.

-The spring blooms are sought after by our honeybees and it results in some delightfully-flavored honey.
+The spring blooms are sought after by our honeybees which results in some delightfully-flavored honey.
 Who knew??

 It burns clean with very little smoke or aroma and almost no spark.
 And it burns a LONG time and leaves very little ash.